All-Natural Flea Collar & Flea Powder

 We hate the idea of putting any sort of toxic chemical flea treatment on our dog.
 Apparently those products are the number 1 cause of pet poisonings.
 Did you know that on those commercial flea and tick repellents, there’s a big warning to not let it come into contact with human skin.
 So somehow it’s ok to put all over my dog?!!
 I don’t think so!

-Ingredient List and Benefits of our Natural Flea Powder:
+DIY Ingredient List and Benefits for a Natural Flea Powder:

 Food Grade Diatomaceous Earth: